SimonBarnett/clubmadeira.io/xreq.md

 **Before and After Code:**
 For each file, the changes involved:
 - **Before:** Each file had its own "My Account" menu buttons, submenu, "Back to Admin" button (if applicable), "Log Off" button, and corresponding content sections.
-- **After:** Removed the aforementioned elements and added @html
+- **After:** Removed the aforementioned elements and added `html
 {% include 'account_menu.inc' with context %}
-@ at the end of the menu section.
+` at the end of the menu section.
 This include file contains the standardized menu buttons and content sections.

 **Observations for Code Improvement:**
 - Ensure that the `page_type` variable is correctly passed in all relevant Flask routes to maintain the conditional logic for the "Back to Admin" button.